 Many of you know my challenge to follow a recipe from start to finish.
 My recipe mishaps remind me of the Friends’ Thanksgiving episode- where Rachel intends to make a traditional English Trifle Pie and finishes with a Shepherd’s pie; the result of two pages stuck together.

 I get it.
 I have done the exact same thing while reading one recipe and then adding the ingredients from a second recipe on the same page in a cookbook.

-But, like many of my recipes, at some point, the recipe (me) go sideways.
+But, like many of my recipes, at some point, the recipe (me) goes sideways.
 This recipe was on point until the two cake pans went into the oven.
-Meaning, I used all the required ingredients and used no substitutions.
-Something went wrong in the oven.
+Meaning, I used all the required ingredients and used no substitutions, but something happened inside the oven.

 Coconut Cake Baking Time Issue